saltukalakus/idiomatic-rust-snippets/src/patterns/creational/intro.md

 2- [Factory Method](./factory-method.md): Defines an interface for creating an object, but lets subclasses alter the type of objects that will be created.

-3- [Abstract Factory](./abstract-factory.md): Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-4- [Builder](./builder.md): Separates the construction of a complex object from its representation.
+3- [Builder](./builder.md): Separates the construction of a complex object from its representation.
 This pattern is very common and idiomatic in Rust.